Machine Embroidery Thread Color Conversion Charts List

 While I often visually inspect my embroidery thread stash and pick colors I prefer, some embroidery designs like photo stitches and character designs require particular thread colors.
 Thus, the need to convert and pick a close substitution.

+To help with future conversions (for myself and you!), I’ve found several major embroidery thread color conversion charts and linked them below.
 And, if you can’t find the chart you need, I’ve also listed ways to convert thread colors without using charts or online converters.

 embroidery thread color conversion charts